nhsconnect/integration-adaptors/supplier-example/README.md

 This will start a webserver and print the URL that it can be accessed on.
 You can navigate to this in a browser to see the example application.

-You will also need to run an MHS (see the `mhs-reference-implementation` project) in order to handle the messages generated.
+You will also need to run an MHS (see the `mhs` project) in order to handle the messages generated.